-the OoL Although and medication adherence in HCV patients have been discussed in the medical literature: there is a significant gap in the context of the multidisciplinary approach which includes the gastroenterology nurse practitioners' pharmacological integration into the management plan.
+Although the QoL and medication adherence in HCV patients have been discussed in the medical literature; there is a significant gap in the context of the multidisciplinary approach which includes the gastroenterology practitioners' integration into pharmacological management plan.
 Furthermore, In Egypt, despite HCV being considered one of the major public health concerns being difficult to manage; minimal research has evaluated HCV patients' adherence to prescribed medication and its consequence on all aspects of QOL.
 Thus, the researchers aimed in this research to explore the effect of medication adherence practices on the quality of life among newly treated hepatitis "C" virus patients.